 The Trading Post collects, organizes, and resells gently used uniforms at Potomac.
 Volunteers are needed once a month to help organize and set up the Trading Post and sell uniforms.

 This committee works closely with the Admission Office to welcome prospective families to the Potomac community.
 The members of this committee greet families at the all-school Open House and the Newly Admitted Families reception.
 It also works with other committees throughout the year in an effort to welcome new families into our community.

 1. Foster a sense of community throughout the School.

 4. Facilitate communication between the School and parents.

 5. Raise funds through activities such as the Annual Fund, Fall Frolics, Book Fair and Panther Pride.

-6. Support the School’s educational programs through the Distinguished Speakers Series and the Diversity Committee.
+6. Support the School’s educational programs through the Service Learning and the Cultural Competence Committee.

 1. Governing Documents.
 By-Laws of The Parent Association are posted on CampusNET.